Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 There are many benefits to following the above formula from Blake Snyder.
 It’s a great starting point to break any story idea and see if there’s enough material to tell a full narrative arc with a few broad strokes.

-You can easily plug your idea into the above beats and flesh them out into a full outline.
-You will learn very quickly if your original idea misses a few key beats along the hero’s journey.
+You can easily plug your idea into the above beats and flesh them into a full outline.
+You will learn quickly if your original idea misses a few key beats along the hero’s journey.

 Therefore, the audience will feel that the final victory comes too easily without the character having truly changed.